-Elements of the Project Description, contd.
+Elements of the Project Description (15 pages)

-- Description of the proposed research, including:

-- expected significance;

-- objectives;

-- Preliminary data;

-- methods and approach.

-- Description of the proposed educational activities;

-- including evaluation and assessment.

-- Description of how the research and educational activities are integrated;

-- Must address intellectual merit and broader impacts;

-Results of prior NSF support, if applicable.
+- Description of the proposed research project, including: - Preliminary data where appropriate; - Specific Objectives, methods and procedures; - Expected significance. - Description of the proposed educational activities; - including evaluation and assessment. - Description of how the research and educational activities are integrated; - Must address intellectual merit and broader impacts; - Results of prior NSF support, if applicable.